go-vikunja/vikunja/docs/content/doc/development/notifications.md

 mail := NewMail().
     // The optional sender of the mail message.
     From("test@example.com").
-	// The optional receipient of the mail message.
+	// The optional recipient of the mail message.
 Uses the mail address of the notifiable if omitted.
     To("test@otherdomain.com").
 	// The subject of the mail to send.
     Subject("Testmail").